Penghui0616/sectionFiberGenerate/README.md

 ## Install    [the package in PyPI](https://pypi.org/project/sectionFiberDivide/)
 pip install sectionFiberDivide

-After installation through python script, then download gmsh that satifies your operation system.
+After installation through python script, then download gmsh ([download gmsh](https://gmsh.info/))that satifies your operation system.
 And copy gmsh.exe to your working directory.

 The followings are some basic examples, you can also obtain these examples using help(circleSection) and help(polygonSection).